← Back

 General director of Noord Nederlands Toneel

-NNT is one of the 4 big company's of the Netherlands.
+NNT (Now NITE) is one of the four major companies in the Netherlands

 2008